Skip to main content

 Step 5: Build Your Social Media Calendar

-A social media calendar is a marketing tool that helps you plan, organize, and schedule your social media content and initiatives.
+A social media calendar is a marketing tool that helps you plan, organize, schedule, and manage your social media content and initiatives.

 You can build your social media calendar using a Google spreadsheet, like the one shared by Semrush.